 - a.
 Statement of Purpose.
 These Guidelines are adopted pursuant to the provisions of the Act and §2879 of the Public Authorities Law, as guidelines of the Housing Trust Fund Corporation, hereinafter referred to as the "Corporation," and such guidelines are independent of, but intended to be in alignment to the extent possible with, the guidelines of the New York State Housing Finance Agency, State of New York Mortgage Agency, New York State Affordable Housing Corporation, State of New York Municipal Bond Bank Agency and Tobacco Settlement Financing Corporation (collectively hereinafter referred to as "Agencies") and are to be reviewed and approved by the Corporation's Members at least annually. - b.
 Applicability.
-These Guidelines apply to the Procurement by the Corporation of goods or services in the actual or estimated amount of \$5,000 or more, excluding the Procurement by the Corporation of goods or services funded, in whole or in part, with the U.S. Department of Housing and Urban Development's Community Development Block Grant-Disaster Recovery ("CDBG-DR") funds appropriated by the Disaster Relief Appropriations Act, 2013 (Pub.
-L. 113-2).
-Procurement by the Corporation of goods or services funded, in whole or in part, with CDBG-DR funds shall be subject to the Procurement and Contract Guidelines for the Governor's Office of Storm Recovery of the Housing Trust Fund Corporation for Contracts Funded by the U.S. Department of Housing and Urban Development's CDBG-DR Program Establishing Standards for the Use, Award, Monitoring and Reporting of Procurement Contracts under the New York State CDBG-DR Program. - c.
+These Guidelines apply to the Procurement by the Corporation of goods or services in the actual or estimated amount of \$5,000 or more, including those goods or services procured by the Corporation's Office of Resilient Homes and Communities (formerly known as the "Governors' Office of Storm Recovery" or "GOSR") Amendments to existing contracts procured and executed under GOSR's policies will adhere to these Guidelines.
+Procurements by the Corporation for federal funded goods or services shall be subject to these Guidelines.
+1 In the event there is inconsistency between these Guidelines and any applicable federal requirements, the federal procurement requirements shall take precedent. - c.
 Title.
-Outside of this document, these Guidelines may be referred to as the "Procurement and Contract Guidelines" and herein may be referred to as
+Outside of this document, these Guidelines may be referred to as the "Procurement and Contract Guidelines" and herein may be referred to as "Guidelines."